 The Philips Somneo Sleep and Wake-Up Light is a modern smart light alarm clock that uses light to do exactly what its name says.
 You'll wake up more naturally in the morning and relax thoroughly in the evening for a better night's sleep overall.

 It simulates sunset, starting with a warm red glow, graduating slowly in intensity towards the lightest and brightest settings, as the sun would.
-For an all-round experience, you can couple the light with either nature sounds, or FM radio to help you feel for sprightly.
-It reverses this display in the evening to emulate a sunset which overtime helps you fall asleep more quickly and enjoy a better quality of rest also.
+For an all-around wholesome experience, you can couple the light with either nature sounds or FM radio to help you feel more sprightly.
+It reverses this display in the evening to emulate a sunset which, over time, helps you drift off a little quicker and enjoy better quality sleep.